Continued from Female Landscape Photographers – Dealing with Safety

 - But what if you aren’t an industry leader?
 What if you aren’t the person who chooses the lineup for speakers at a big event?
 You can help by simply asking why there isn’t a more balanced group of speakers at the next event you attend… or writing a note to the editor of your favorite photo magazine to ask why you don’t see more articles by women.

-This is the path we’ve tried to forge at Visual Wilderness (10 men – 10 women) and this article is part of that initiative.
+This is the path we’ve tried to forge at Visual Wilderness (10 men – 10 women at the time this was published) and this article is part of that initiative.

 To be continued Female Landscape Photographers – Chasing Credibility